-The instant cases, however, are brought against two officials - the Mayor of Beijing (now a high ranking member of the Chinese Communist Party) and the Deputy Provincial Governor of the Liao Ning Province.
+The instant cases, however, are brought against two officials-the Mayor of Beijing (now a high ranking member of the Chinese Communist Party) and the Deputy Provincial Governor of the Liao Ning Province.
 The question is whether the alleged conduct of these two individual officials constitutes an act of state.

-The Liu and Xia Plaintiffs argue that because their conduct violated customary standards of international law and/or jus cogens norms, their acts cannot be deemed to be official acts of the state, and thus the act of state doctrine cannot be invoked.
+[17] The Liu and Xia Plaintiffs argue that because their conduct violated customary standards of international law and/or jus cogens norms, their acts cannot be deemed to be official acts of the state, and thus the act of state doctrine cannot be invoked.
 As with the parallel argument made with respect to the FSIA immunity of individual officials, however, this argument is not supported by case law.
 Whether the acts of individual officials are attributable to the foreign state so as to constitute acts of state turns not on international law, but on domestic law and policy of the foreign state.

-As noted above, the act of state doctrine is not rendered inapposite simply because international law or jus cogens norms are violated.
+[18] As noted above, the act of state doctrine is not rendered inapposite simply because international law or jus cogens norms are violated.
 As the Court noted in Sabbatino, "the act of state doctrine is applicable even if international law has been violated."
-376 U.S. at 431.
-The fact that the challenged action of the foreign state violates clear international consensus informs the doctrinal analysis (i.e. the first Sabbatino factor), not the threshold question of whether there is an act of state.
-Id. at 428.
-The Sabbatino analysis presupposes a violation of international law.
+376 U.S. at 431, 84 S.Ct.
+923. The fact that the challenged action of the foreign state violates clear international consensus informs the doctrinal analysis (i.e. the first Sabbatino factor), not the threshold question of whether there is an act of state.
+Id. at 428, 84 S.Ct.
+923. The Sabbatino analysis presupposes a violation of international law.
 The act of state doctrine is not compelled by international law.
-Sabbatino, 376 U.S. at 427.
-As a corollary, neither is it controlled by international law.
-Moreover, as previously discussed, Sosa made clear that specific deference to the political branches, as the act of state doctrine implies, may be warranted even where the alleged international law violations meets the clear definition test.
-124 S.Ct. at 2766, n.21.